 Speaking in Tallinn, July 2019

-Prior to the British diplomatic service Alexander was research director at Policy Exchange and an associate fellow at Chatham House.
-Alexander has worked for the U.N. in Afghanistan in 2002, as an adjunct fellow at the Stimson Center, Washington DC, and as a political adviser and for the O.S.C.E. in Northern Macedonia.
+Before becoming a diplomat Alexander was research director at Policy Exchange and an associate fellow at Chatham House.
+Alexander worked for the U.N. in Afghanistan in 2002, as an adjunct fellow at the Stimson Center, Washington DC, and as a political adviser and for the O.S.C.E. in Northern Macedonia.
 He was director of studies of a financial think-tank, the Centre for the Study of Financial Innovation, worked in the private office of the President of the General Medical Council, and began his career at in consulting at Adam Smith International.

-Alexander has published extensively on international affairs, contributing to books and journals including Foreign Affairs.
-He has also contributed to The Economist and The Banker and commented for BBC Television and CNN.
+Alexander has published extensively including in Foreign Affairs.
+He commented for BBC and CNN.
 He previously held fellowships at Yale University (World Fellow, and returning later as a Senior Fellow), Nuffield College Oxford (Gwilym Gibbon Fellow) and King's College London (Visiting Senior Research Fellow).
-He has a Ph.D. in politics from the School of Oriental and African Studies, University of London and was appointed an officer of the Order of the British Empire (O.B.E.) in the 2010 Queen's Birthday Honours List.
+He has a Ph.D. in politics from the School of Oriental and African Studies.